sustech-topology/TopCap/TopCap/comparison/README.md

 [`MFCC–Transformer.py`](MFCC–Transformer.py) realises this model as follows.

--Data loading & feature extraction
+- Data loading & feature extraction
   - Similar to the GRU model, it extracts MFCC features from the speech files in the voiced and voiceless directories.
   - Pads the sequences to a uniform length and converts them into a tensor suitable for Transformer input.
   - Generates corresponding binary labels.

 - Dataset preparation
   - Splits the data into training and test sets.
   - Uses PyTorch DataLoader to create batches for training.

 - Transformer classifier architecture
   - Incorporates absolute positional encoding to capture sequential information.
   - Uses a Transformer Encoder with multi-head self-attention and feedforward layers.
   - Applies global average pooling across the sequence dimension.
   - Uses a dropout layer and a fully connected output layer for binary classification.

 - Training & evaluation
   - Trains the Transformer model using the same loss function and optimiser settings as the GRU model.
   - Training progress (loss and accuracy) is printed periodically.
   - Evaluates model performance on the test set and displays training progress graphs.